 Save money by keeping hard copies of books, music, movies & photos

 Let's not forget the sheer pleasure of holding a real (and much loved) book in your hands, late at night, without the added distraction of "firing up" that electronic technology.
-Don't even get me started on how much it would cost to replace my book collection ...
-Or cooking recipes from your Mom's, Grandma's or even Great-Grandma's recipe books and cards!
-Sure, you can look up new recipes on-line and why not? (though I encourage you to compile these new-found recipes into a book of your own) - but what a joy and feeling of connection to see the scribbles, notes, clippings and long-ago food splotches in your Mom's much utilized recipe book!
+Don't even get me started on how much it would cost to replace my book collection ... and how about cooking recipes from your Mom's, Grandma's or even Great-Grandma's recipe books and cards!
+(Sure, you can easily look up new recipes on-line and why not? though I do encourage compilation of these new-found recipes into a book of your own).
+It's truly a joy and comfort to see the scribbles, notes, clippings and long-ago food splotches in your Mom's much utilized recipe book!
 I guarantee you will learn something you didn't know about your family by following the path they took in their kitchen on some long ago day.

 Find new uses for items you would otherwise discard

 Another benefit that is often missed with keeping a little "clutter" about, is the amount of money that can be saved by having items on hand that can be reused or repurposed; not to mention that you receive Mother Nature's undying gratitude!
-This is huge for any one committed to "going green" and once you start doing this you see reuses in just about everything.
-Old clothes, linens, containers, craft items, school supplies - this stuff adds up and adds to the clutter.
+This is huge for any one committed to "going green" and once started you begin to see possible reuses in just about everything.
+Old clothes, linens, containers, craft items, school supplies, cards - this stuff does add up and adds to the clutter.
 But what a savings to have these items on hand when a costume is needed for Hallowe'en, school plays or dress-up days!
 Old clothes that are in good shape should be donated, but worn out clothes can be made over into a variety of items - like doll or pet blankets, hankies, catnip bags or potpourri pouches!
 The rest can be cut into rags and used for all kind of tasks from polishing furniture to cleaning bike chains.
-Cards can be cut up to make new cards and tags; wrapping paper can be re-used; brown grocery bags can be turned inside out and re-used to mail parcels; cloth ties on bags can be re-used to tie up tomato plants!
+Cards can be cut up to make new cards and tags; wrapping paper and tissue can be re-used; brown grocery bags can be turned inside out and re-used to mail parcels; cloth ties on bags and shoelaces can be re-used to tie up tomato plants and popsicle sticks can be re-used as seedling markers.
 The list becomes endless.
-A big one for me was sorting through last year's school supplies and comparing what we had on hand against next year's school list - often saving a small fortune (and unnecessary waste) by not buying all new school supplies each and every year.
+A big one for me was sorting through my child's previous year's school supplies.
+I would compare what we had on hand against next year's school list - often saving a small fortune (and unnecessary waste) by just supplementing missing or worn out school supplies, and not buying a completely new set of everything ... each and every year.